Motivation is a funny thing.

 Pretty much back to square one.

 With the potential to rediscover my motivation and hopefully build what I sought out to have from the beginning on the line I have decided to come back to this blog and whoever may have been reading it to start my journey again.

-In an effort to keep myself on track I am considering a number of different ways to force myself to be accountable.
-I’m not 100% sure what I will end up doing, but I would love to start sharing more information with readers as well as monthly updates/progress reports so that if I show poor results I will be forced to share them with the world.
+To keep myself on track I am considering many different ways to force myself to be accountable.
+I’m not 100% sure what I will end up doing, but I would love to start sharing more information with readers as well as monthly updates/progress reports so that if I show poor results, I will be forced to share them with the world.
 Nothing drives your willpower like the threat of embarrassment!